 The government’s responsibility is to take care of the medical needs of service members.
 The mission of the Intrepid Fallen Heroes Fund is to support our military community, specifically, those who are suffering the effects of Traumatic Brain Injury and Post-Traumatic Stress.
 IFHF’s leadership met with officials from the military to determine what we could do to help and together developed the concept for the Intrepid Spirit Centers.
 As a nonprofit organization, the Intrepid Fallen Heroes Fund is capable of building the centers quickly, making them available to treat patients.
 Since the centers are privately funded, they provide a way for individual Americans to personally support those who have sacrificed so much in service to our nation.

 100% of all donations received from the public support building new Intrepid Spirit Centers; all administrative costs of the Intrepid Fallen Heroes Fund are underwritten by the Board of Directors.

 The Intrepid Fallen Heroes Fund is a nonprofit organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.

 All contributions to the Intrepid Fallen Heroes Fund are tax deductible to the fullest extent of the law.

 Yes.
 We are listed as the Armed Forces Family Survivors Fund (CFC ID# 11333)

-Many employers sponsor matching gift programs and will match any charitable contributions or volunteer hours made by their employees.
-To find out if your company has a matching gift policy, click here.
+Many employers sponsor matching gift programs and will match any charitable contributions donated by their employees.
+To determine if your company has a matching gift policy, click here.

 The Intrepid Fallen Heroes Fund is headquartered in New York City and does not have local chapters in other areas.
-The Fund’s efforts are focused solely on raising funds and building the individual Intrepid Spirit centers, therefore regional offices are not needed.
+IFHF’s efforts are focused solely on raising funds and building the individual Intrepid Spirit Centers, therefore, regional offices are not needed.